pentagram-lang/pentagram-ideas/syntax/packages-and-modules.md

 ## Package management system

-All packages and modules under the `pkg` identifier are external packages that can be referenced by the current package being developed.
+All packages and modules are under the `pkg` identifier.

-The first level under `pkg` is a tag/categorization system. `core` is the name for packages that can be referenced by default without installing.
-Others could include `web`, `file`, `gfx`, `input`, `net`, `domain`, etc.

-The second level under `pkg` is the actual package name.
-For example the `snappy` of `pkg.data.snappy`.
-Or there can be three levels if the maintainer wants to have the package scoped to a person or organization.
+The first level under `pkg` is an organization or handle.
+The second level under `pkg` is a source repository name.
+For example `pkg.tacit-lang.snappy` refers to the `snappy` repository in the `tacit-lang` organization.

-(Any identifiers after the second level are methods and modules inside of a package.)
+Extra levels of identifiers can refer to a package deeper in the repository, or a module or object within a package.

-The package name and tag defaults are specified by the author of the package (and can be changed), and can be overridden by the developer using the package (e.g. to avoid name conflicts).
+The package name is specified by the author of the package (and can be changed), and can be overridden by a developer using the package (e.g. to avoid name conflicts).
+A warning is generated when adding if the canonical source control URL doesn't match the package's provided name.

 When adding a package reference, Tacit automatically uses semantic versioning.
 The system "locks" in place the latest current version, and allows simple upgrades to compatible semantic versions.
 (This locking can be overridden to pin to specific versions or Git revisions.)
 Any potentially incompatible upgrades (including in the `0.x` range) trigger warnings with release note links.

-A `pkg.txt` file controls the developer's rules for referencing packages, and a `pkg.lock.txt` file tracks the exact (semantic-compatible) versions and Git revision each package.
+A `pkg.tacit` file controls the developer's rules for referencing packages, and a `pkg.lock.txt` file tracks the exact (semantic-compatible) versions and Git revision each package.
 (Tacit will check that the lock file is included or excluded from source control correctly.)

 ## Local-package modules

 For the package being developed, all modules are accessible under package's official name.
-The default name if not specified is the special `app` name.
+When initializing the package, a name is suggested based on source control, or based on current logged in user & path.
 ```
-<< pkg.default.app.parser
+<< pkg.my-handle.my-app.parser
-math-utils << pkg.default.app.utils.math
+math-utils << pkg.my-handle.my-app.utils.math
 ```

 There is no relative addressing of local modules.
 All local module references need to use the full path to the module.